0xsequence/erc-1155/SPECIFICATIONS.md

 One of the **ERC-1155** implementation in this repository has a "packed balance" approach, meaning that some token IDs share the same uint256 storage slot.
 This permits cheaper balance update since token id balances can be updated in a single SSTORE operation, but it impose a lower maximum supply on tokens.
 The other implementation does not have this "packed balance" approach hence each token id use a full `uint256` storage slot for the balances.

-In addition to the methods specified in the [ERC-1155 standard](<https://github.com/ethereum/eips/issues/1155>), the implementations in this repository support native-metatransactions methods, meaning that methods can be called on behalf of any users so long as they provide a corresponding valid signature.
+In addition to the methods specified in the [ERC-1155 standard](<https://github.com/ethereum/eips/issues/1155>), the implementations in this repository support native meta-transactions methods, meaning that methods can be called on behalf of any users so long as they provide a corresponding valid signature.
 This enable users to delegate the transaction execution to a third party securely.
 Meta-transactions can be executed for a fee specified by the user, paid in arbitrary ERC-20 or ERC-1155 tokens, but these fees can be omitted if desired.

+Most of the ERC-1155 methods are not explained in details in this document since the [ERC-1155 standard](<https://github.com/ethereum/eips/issues/1155>) document contains sufficient information.
+The present document will focus on implementation details that are not included in the ERC-1155 standard.

 # Contracts

 ### ERC1155.sol & ERC1155PackedBalance.sol

 The main purpose of this contract is to manage transfer, balances and approval methods.
 For an in-depth specification of this contract, see the [ERC-1155 official specification](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md).
-The ERC1155PackedBalance.sol contract uses a packed balance approach (see [#???](???) for more information on packed balance approach).
+The ERC1155PackedBalance.sol contract uses a packed balance approach.
+See the [Packed Balance](#packed-balance) for more information on packed balance approach.

 ### ERC1155Meta.sol & ERC1155MetaPackedBalance.sol

-This contract is an extension of the previous contract, [ERC1155](#erc1155).
+This contract is an extension of the previous contract, [ERC1155](#erc1155.sol-&-erc1155packedbalance.sol).
 This contract implements meta-transaction methods, enabling users to delegate their transfers and approvals to a third party via corresponding valid signed messages.
 The contract enables any address to transfer and set an approval on behalf of a user given that user signed a corresponding message.
-See [???](???) for more information on the message and signature formatting for metatransactions.
-The ERC1155MetaPackedBalance.sol contract uses a packed balance approach (see [#???](???) for more information on packed balance approach).
+See the [Meta-Transactions](#meta-transactions) section for more information on the message and signature formatting for meta-transactions.
+The ERC1155MetaPackedBalance.sol contract uses a packed balance approach.
+See the [Packed Balance](#packed-balance) section for more information on packed balance approach.

 ### ERC1155Metadata.sol